FelixGerberding/mca-hackathon-2024/docs/game-server/flow-of-information.md

 ### Visualization Client

 The visualization client will also connect to the server and join a lobby.
-The visualuzation client will play no role in updating the game state and can be imagined as a passive spectator.
+The visualization client will play no role in updating the game state and can be imagined as a passive spectator.
 The server will nonetheless share game state updates with the visualization client.
 The game state will then be used to render a graphical representation of the entities positions, actions, etc.